How’s Surgery Used to Diagnose and Treat Mesothelioma?

 Pericardial mesothelioma can cause a condition called constrictive pericarditis, which causes the lining of the heart to stiffen.
 This prevents the heart muscle from functioning properly.
 A surgeon may perform a pericardiectomy to treat this condition.
 During this surgical procedure, the lining of the heart is removed.

 Diagnostic and Palliative Surgical Procedures for Pericardial Mesothelioma

 - During pericardiocentesis — also called a pericardial tap — a surgeon uses a needle and a catheter to remove fluid from around the heart.
 This can help alleviate shortness of breath and relieve pain.

 Veterans with mesothelioma can take action without affecting their benefits.

 Costs of Surgical Treatment

-Treating mesothelioma can quickly become financially draining.
-Surgery for mesothelioma can be especially expensive.
+Treating the disease can quickly become financially draining.
+Surgery can be especially expensive.
 In addition to the operation itself, related surgery costs may include:

 - Hospital room

 Fortunately, since most people with the illness were negligently exposed to asbestos (the primary cause of the disease), most patients are eligible to take legal action against the asbestos company or companies that exposed them to this carcinogen.
 The financial compensation from this legal action can cover most or all of the cost of treatment.
 If you have been diagnosed with the disease, speak with an experienced attorney today to learn about legal and financial assistance for treatment, including surgery.